firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### constructor

-Create the buyer agent.
+Creates AI agent.

-*`_feeRoyalty` should be between 1 and maxBuyerAgentFee in the swan market parameters.*
+*`_feeRoyalty` should be between 1 and maxAIAgentFee in the swan market parameters.*

 *All tokens are approved to the oracle coordinator of operator.*